tenjava-2014/ewized-t3/README.md

 - **Diamonds**

-> When an item will have a random change to turn into diamonds.
+> When an item despawn or is dispensed it will have a random chance to turn into diamonds.

 - **Lighting**

-> When lighting strikes it will tear apart your world, spawning mobs and killing your land.
+> When lighting strikes it will have a chance to tear apart your world, spawning mobs and killing your land.

 - **Bows**